 Other Areas of Liability Cover

-In addition to Public and Employers’ Liability insurance, the CIS Scheme liability policies also provide cover in respect of other risks including Professional Negligence, Financial Loss and Charity Trustees’ Indemnity.
+In addition to Public and Employers’ Liability insurance, the CIS Scheme liability policies also provide cover in respect of other risks including Professional Negligence, Financial Loss, Corporate Liability and Charity Trustees’ Indemnity.
 We appreciate that charities rely heavily on volunteers to act as Trustees or to sit on management committees or boards and the Charity Trustees’ Indemnity insurance is designed to ensure these volunteers are protected against personal liability arising out of their role for the charity.